catalyst-cloud/catalystcloud-docs/source/object-storage/tutorial-scripts/replication-api.rst

 .. code-block:: bash

     # The thing to look out for here is that the "X-Account-Storage-Policy"
     # contains the data size of our file.
-This examples uses the wellington replication policy.
+This examples uses the Porirua replication policy.

     $ curl -i -X GET -H "X-Auth-Token: $OS_AUTH_TOKEN" $OS_STORAGE_URL